Cat-Ling/filedot-dl/README.md

 # filedot-dl

-This is a command-line tool for downloading files from filedot.to.
-It automates the process of navigating the website, solving the captcha, and downloading the file.
+A command-line tool for downloading files from filedot.to

-## Features

--   Downloads files from filedot.to
--   Automatically solves the captcha
--   Supports specifying the download directory
--   Uses `aria2c` for fast and reliable downloads

-## Dependencies
+## 📦 Dependencies

 -   [Go](https://golang.org/)
 -   [aria2c](https://aria2.github.io/)

-## Installation
+## ⚙️ Installation

 1. Install Go and aria2c.
 2. Build the script: